AndriesJacobus/MakeARInsuretech/README.md

+# Our Solution
+The idea behind our solution is to actively track the price of insuring items.
+This would help people to more intuitively compare items to decide which to insure and which not.

 # kickr
 This project is used in the [Build an augmented reality app on Root insurance](https://make.offerzen.com/course/root-insurance-augmented-reality) course, at [Make by OfferZen](https://make.offerzen.com/).